WillyGrning/task-manager/README.md

 # Task Manager – Vanilla JavaScript

-Aplikasi **Task Manager sederhana** berbasis **Vanilla JavaScript** tanpa framework.
-Project ini dibuat dengan fokus pada **struktur kode yang rapi**, **UX yang halus**, dan **praktik frontend yang realistis untuk production**.

-Cocok untuk:
+A **simple Task Manager application** built with **Vanilla JavaScript**, without any frameworks.
+This project focuses on **clean code structure**, **smooth user experience**, and **realistic frontend practices suitable for production environments**.

+Suitable for:
-- Portfolio frontend
+- Frontend portfolio
-- Latihan state management tanpa framework
+- Practicing state management without frameworks
-- Contoh clean architecture di Vanilla JS
+- Demonstrating clean architecture in Vanilla JavaScript

 ---

-## ✨ Fitur Utama
+## ✨ Key Features

-- ✅ Tambah, hapus, dan tandai task selesai
+- ✅ Add, delete, and mark tasks as completed
-- 🔍 Search task secara real-time
+- 🔍 Real-time task search
-- 🎯 Filter task (All / Active / Completed)
+- 🎯 Task filtering (All / Active / Completed)
 - 🌙 Dark Mode & ☀️ Light Mode
-- 🎨 Animasi micro-interaction & smooth theme transition
+- 🎨 Micro-interactions and smooth theme transitions
-- 💾 Persistensi data menggunakan LocalStorage
+- 💾 Data persistence using LocalStorage
-- 📱 Responsive & mobile-friendly
+- 📱 Responsive and mobile-friendly design
-- 🔒 Aman dari XSS (escape input user)
+- 🔒 XSS-safe (user input is properly escaped)

 ---

-## 🧠 Arsitektur & Konsep
+## 🧠 Architecture & Concepts

-Project ini **tidak menggunakan framework**, namun tetap menerapkan pemisahan tanggung jawab
+This project **does not use any framework**, yet still applies proper separation of concerns and maintainable architecture principles.

+---

 ## 🌐 Live Demo